blockchaingamealliance/BBA_ProofOfConcept/Storage/README.md

 Technically, if we have the hash of the asset and a way to query adn retrieve it, we only need one node to have the actual content of the asset.
 All other copies would be replication, in case a node goes down or doesn't want to respond to a specific query.

+The goal is then to ensure an incentive for nodes to keep the asset files, to avoid data loss.